Learn what factors affect your Internet speed, the difference between Mbps vs Kbps, and use our speed test to find out

-Sometimes, the capabilities of a website or an Internet network can affect speeds by capping off the limit that Internet users can download, upload, or stream data.
+Sometimes, the capabilities of a website or an Internet network can affect connection speed by capping off the limit that Internet users can download, upload, or stream data.
 Highly-trafficked websites can cause your Internet connection to run more slowly when visiting that specific domain.
 If a third party network has these types of Internet speed limitations in place, you may not be able to download or upload content at top-performing Internet speeds when visiting that particular website.

 Additionally, your home computer, laptop, tablet, or smartphone will need to meet the minimum system requirements advised by a high-speed Internet service provider.
 Internet speeds may vary based on the configuration and performance of computers, hardware, software, applications and other equipment systems.
 Running multiple devices off the same home network will increase the demand of your home’s Internet system and may affect download speed, upload speed, and overall Internet speeds or Internet connection.

 What is a Good Internet Speed?